aerospike-examples/UseCases/UserProfile/README.md

 - 5 to 50 linitems per compaign
 - 1 creative per lineitem

-additionally, each linitem is connected to one or more users by storing the lineitem ID in list in the user.
+additionally, each linitem is connected to one or more users where the lineitem ID in list in the UserProfile record.

 ### 2. Bidder simulator